-To make an application under Tier 1 (Exceptional Talent), applicants must first receive an endorsement from a Designated Competent Body (DCB).
-Here, Nick Gore explains what applicants can do if the endorsement application is refused.
+To make an application under Global Talent, applicants must first receive an endorsement from an Endorsing Body, unless they have met the eligible prize requirement.
+Here, Nick Gore explains the action applicants can take if the endorsement application is refused.

 The Tier 1 (Exceptional Talent) route

-The Tier 1 (Exceptional Talent) route is for those who are highly skilled in the fields of humanities and science, digital technology, architecture, fashion and other arts.
+The Global Talent route is for those who are highly skilled in the fields of humanities and science, digital technology, architecture, fashion and other arts.
 Each field has different endorsement requirements with specific evidence to provide.
 In general, applicants must only provide a limited number of documents demonstrating how they meet the endorsement criteria as well as recommendation letters from recognised experts.

-Having received an endorsement from a DCB, applicants can go on to make an immigration application and, if successful, will be granted leave to enter or remain in the UK.
+Having received an endorsement, applicants can go on to make an immigration application and, if successful, will be granted permission to enter or remain in the UK.

-If the applicant is granted leave, relatively few immigration restrictions apply.
+If the applicant is granted permission, relatively few immigration restrictions apply.
 Applicants can undertake work on an employed or self-employed basis and are not bound to a specific employer.

-The Tier 1 (Exceptional Talent) route leads to Indefinite Leave to Remain (ILR), also referred to as ‘settlement’ or ‘permanent residence’, after five continuous years residence in the UK, or after three years if the applicant meets the accelerated criteria.
+The Global Talent route leads to Indefinite Leave to Remain (ILR), also referred to as ‘settlement’ or ‘permanent residence’, after five continuous years residence in the UK, or after three years if the applicant meets the accelerated criteria.

 Endorsement review – procedure